-In addition to being formally admitted to The Murphy Graduate School, all applicants to traditional teacher education or instructional leadership programs (M.Ed., AA, Ed.S.) must provide the following information to the Dean of the Harold Lloyd Murphy Graduate School:
+In addition to being formally admitted to The Harold Lloyd Murphy Graduate School, all applicants to traditional teacher education or instructional leadership programs (M.Ed., AA, Ed.S.) must provide the following information to the Graduate School Dean:

 - 1. A copy of the applicant's valid teaching certificate (B for master's, A for AA) with proper endorsement; - 2.
 An evaluation of teaching effectiveness; and - 3.
 Verification of experience (using SDE Form EXP).